 Warhol Superstar Jackie Curtis

-Warhol Superstar Jackie Curtis was born on February 19, 1947, as John Holder Jr. With strong beliefs regarding gender conformity, Curtis was quoted in a New York Times article stating, “I’m not a boy, not a girl.
-I am not gay, I am not straight, I am not a drag queen, I am not a transvestite, I am Jackie” She acted in two Warhol’s films, Flesh, and Women in Revolt.
-Her devotion to Andy was represented with an “Andy” tattoo on her arm.
+Warhol Superstar Jackie Curtis was born on February 19, 1947 in New York City as John Holder Jr. With strong beliefs regarding gender conformity, Curtis was quoted in a New York Times article stating, “I’m not a boy, not a girl.
+I am not gay, I am not straight, I am not a drag queen, I am not a transvestite, I am Jackie” She acted in two Warhol’s films, Flesh and Women in Revolt.
+Her devotion to Warhol was represented with a tattoo on her arm reading “Andy.”

-Curtis also wrote screenplays, including work for a few of Warhol’s films, including films he acted and the film Big Badge.
-Jackie Curtis graduated from Hunter College in 1975, with aspirations of becoming a singer and when he couldn’t make a career on Broadway, she decided to start writing and performing in her own plays.
+In addition to acting, Curtis also wrote screenplays.
+Curtis wrote the script for a few of Warhol’s films, including films in which she acted, as well as the film Big Badge.
+Jackie Curtis graduated from Hunter College in 1975, with aspirations of becoming a singer.
+When she couldn’t make a career work on Broadway, she decided to start writing and performing in her own plays.
 Curtis was also a published poet, whose work appeared in The Poets’ Encyclopedia in 1979.
-Jackie Curtis died of from heroin overdose at the age of 38 in 1985.
+However, like many of the superstars that frequented The Factory, Curtis’ life was cut short by a tragic death.
+She was pronounced dead from heroin overdose at the age of 38 in 1985.